-This is also why approaching life different from the majority mindset is so important.
+This is also why approaching life differently from the majority mindset is so important.
 Thinking like the minority means you think for yourself instead of blindly following the crowd.

 An opportunist looks at the numbers above and says:

-“Hmm, if I eat at home ($250/month savings) and don’t waste food ($44/month savings), I can save almost $300 a month and become a millionaire from those 2 small habit changes.”
+““Hmm, if I eat at home ($250/month savings) and don’t waste food ($44/month savings), then I can save almost $300 a month and become a millionaire – by simply making these 2 small habit changes.”

 In order to build wealth and financial security, you must live differently than the majority of your friends and colleagues.
 This doesn’t mean you can’t enjoy life.
 It just means that you make the decision not to waste money, and you make the sacrifices needed to live below your means.

 So, how do you build wealth by investing?
 No matter how much money you make, there are only 2 things you need to invest and grow your money:

 Success comes from determination, discipline, and your ability to control impulsive spending.
 Develop patience when you’re young.
 Buy things that pay YOU for owning them – like investment seeds.
 Don’t get caught up in money-wasting, even if your friends are doing.

 For example, Earl Crawley is a parking lot attendant that never made more than $12 an hour throughout his lifetime.

 By living frugally and investing a little at a time, he built a net worth of $500,000 over the course of 44 years.